Looking Closely at the Growth Curve for Alpine 4 Holdings Inc. (ALPP)

 ALPP’s Market Performance

-ALPP stocks went down by -8.27% for the week, with a monthly drop of -28.40% and a quarterly performance of -44.89%, while its annual performance rate touched -81.18%.
-The volatility ratio for the week stands at 9.27% while the volatility levels for the past 30 days are set at 8.76% for Alpine 4 Holdings Inc..
-The simple moving average for the period of the last 20 days is -16.74% for ALPP stocks with a simple moving average of -62.82% for the last 200 days.
+ALPP stocks went down by -6.06% for the week, with a monthly drop of -18.47% and a quarterly performance of -46.49%, while its annual performance rate touched -80.14%.
+The volatility ratio for the week stands at 14.26% while the volatility levels for the past 30 days are set at 9.77% for Alpine 4 Holdings Inc. The simple moving average for the period of the last 20 days is -12.54% for ALPP stocks with a simple moving average of -61.64% for the last 200 days.

 Stock Fundamentals for ALPP